denoland/vscode_deno/README.md

 configure it with VS Code settings.
 This requires VS Code 1.40+ and TS 3.8+.
 Note the VS Code based configuration overrides the `tsconfig` configuration.

-- `deno.enabled` - Enable/disable this extension.
+- `deno.enable` - Enable/disable this extension.
 Default is `true`.

 - `deno.alwaysShowStatus` - Always show the Deno status bar item.
 Default is `true`.